huggingface/blog/deep-rl-q-part1.md

 </figure>

 The value of a state is the **expected discounted return** the agent can get if it **starts at that state and then acts according to our policy.**

+If you forgot what discounting is, you [can read this section](https://huggingface.co/blog/deep-rl-intro#rewards-and-the-discounting).

 > But what means acting according to our policy?
 We don't have a policy in value-based methods since we train a value function and not a policy?
 >